80 Proof Alcoholic Beverages: Understanding the Mid‑Range Spirit

 1. Bourbon

 Bourbon is a distinctly American whiskey that must be made from at least 51 % corn, aged in new char‑red oak barrels, and distilled to no more than 80 proof.
-The 80‑proof limit ensures a smooth, mellow finish that highlights the corn sweetness and oak nuances That's the part that actually makes a difference..
+The 80‑proof limit ensures a smooth, mellow finish that highlights the corn sweetness and oak nuances It's one of those things that adds up..

 - Flavor profile: Sweet vanilla, caramel, oak, subtle spice.